latenitefilms/GyroflowToolbox/docs/installation.md

 ### Installing Gyroflow Toolbox

-If it's the first time installing the software, or if there's been an update, you'll be prompted to **Install Motion Template**.
+If it's the first time installing the software, or if there's been an update to the Motion Template, you'll be prompted to **Install Motion Template**.

 ![](static/01-install.png)

-Once you click the button, you'll be prompted to grant permission to your Movies folder.
+Once you click the button, you'll be prompted to grant permission to your **Movies** folder.
 This is due to macOS's sandboxing, and you'll only need to do this once.
 Click **OK**.

 ![](static/02-install.png)